THE PEARSON PENSION PLAN: DATA PRIVACY NOTICE

 You have rights under data protection law to access and correct your Personal Information and (in some circumstances) to restrict its use or have it deleted.

-In some circumstances, you also have the right to object to the processing of your Personal Information and to require certain personal data to be transferred to you or a named third party.
+In some circumstances, you also have the right to object to the processing of your Personal Information and to require certain Personal Information to be transferred to you or a named third party.

-You can exercise any of these rights by contacting us at the address set out below.
+You can exercise any of these rights by contacting us at the details set out below.

 You can also lodge a complaint about our processing of your Personal Information with a supervisory authority in the country in the EEA where you habitually reside or work, or where a breach has taken place.
-Details for the office of the Information Commissioner in the UK are available at www.ico.org.uk.
+Details for the office of the Information Commissioner in the UK are available at www.ico.org.uk - This link opens in a new browser window.

 7. Further information required to carry out requests

-In some cases, it will be necessary to obtain additional information from you, such as in order to carry out your request for a transfer or allocation of benefits.
+In some cases, it will be necessary to obtain additional information from you, for example in order to carry out your request for a transfer or allocation of benefits.
 We will notify you when your information is required for this purpose.

 8. Status of this privacy notice